robinboncoeur/Art/docs/writing/2DE-1stEd.md

 [ *Celeste* ]

 I didn't realise it was still snowing until the plane slowed on the runway.
 The landscape around Hobart was white, but it wasn't until snowflakes began sticking to the window after we'd landed that it delivered the weather report.
-It wasn’t a blizzard, of course—this is Hobart, after all—but it had the confidence of weather that decided to be memorable.
+It wasn’t a blizzard, of course — this is Hobart, after all — but it had the confidence of weather that decided to be memorable.

 I felt the moist cold blowing through the cracks as we walked up the boarding ramp and wished I'd reconsidered my lace dress, which had seemed respectfully elegant in Torquay and idiotic the moment Tasmania touched it.
 Mara was sensibly dressed in an elegant pair of black slacks and cream cardigan under a puffy jacket I thought was a bit overkill until we marched up the ramp.
 Torquay got cold in the winter, but this was next-level.